-Also, for $15 more dollars, you can go to the Village Seafood Buffet at the Rio.
-Normally this buffet costs $44.99, or $39.99 if you have a Total Rewards players card.
+For $15 more dollars, ($16.44 after tax per person), you can go to the Village Seafood Buffet at the Rio.
+Normally this buffet costs $44.99.

 As stated above, the pass is good for 24 hours from the time you purchase it.
 Keep in mind, that means exactly 24 hours.
 If you happen to be in a long line (as there are often with Las Vegas buffets), and you arrive at the cashier stand a couple of minutes after the end of the 24 hour period, your pass will be void.
 So get there early!

-Caesar’s Entertainment does offer, however, what I call, “Room and Board” packages, in which your hotel booking comes with two free Buffet of Buffets passes.
-Seeing as how two passes would cost you about $90, these packages could end up saving you a lot of money on meals – especially if you are able to stretch the buffet pass into four different meals, which is not that difficult to do.
+Caesar’s Entertainment also offers, what I call, “Room and Board” packages starting at $52 per night, in which your hotel booking comes with two free Buffet of Buffets passes.
+Seeing as how two passes would cost you $130 plus tax, these packages could end up saving you a lot of money on meals – especially if you are able to stretch the buffet pass into four different meals, which is not that difficult to do.
 As with any deal, you will have to calculate the cost of buying the room by itself and then paying for meals, versus the slightly higher cost of the food and room combo.